+Address Line 1

+Address Line 2

+City/Town

+District/Country/Province/State

-Address Line 1 Address Line 2 City/Town District/Country/Province/State Postal Code/Zip Code Country
+Postal Code/Zip Code

+Country

 - 9. Country where you live today. - 10.
 Phone number (optional). - 11.
-Email address An email address to which you have direct access, and will continue to have direct access, after we notify selectees in May of next year.
-If your entry is selected and you respond to the notification of your selection through the Entrant Status Check, you will receive follow-up email communication from the Department of State notifying you that details of your immigrant visa interview are available on Entrant Status Check.
+Email address An email address to which you have direct access, and will continue to have direct access through May of the next year.
+If you check the Entrant Status Check in May and learn you have been selected, you will later receive follow-up email communication from the Department of State with details if an immigrant visa interview becomes available.
 The Department of State will never send you an email telling you that you have been selected for the DV program.
 See the Frequently Asked Questions for more information about the selection process. - 12.
 Highest level of education you have achieved, as of today: (1) Primary school only, (2) Some high school, no diploma, (3) High school diploma, (4) Vocational school, (5) Some university courses, (6) University degree, (7) Some graduate-level courses, (8) Master's degree, (9) Some doctoral-level courses, or (10) Doctorate.
 See the Frequently Asked Questions for more information about educational requirements. - 13.
-Current marital status: (1) Unmarried, (2) married and my spouse is NOT a U.S. citizen or U.S. Lawful Permanent Resident (LPR), (3) married and my spouse IS a U.S. citizen or U.S. LPR, (4) divorced, (5) widowed, or (6) legally separated.
+Current marital status: (1) unmarried, (2) married and my spouse is NOT a U.S. citizen or U.S. Lawful Permanent Resident (LPR), (3) married and my spouse IS a

+U.S. citizen or U.S. LPR, (4) divorced, (5) widowed, or (6) legally separated.
 Enter the name, date of birth, gender, city/town of birth, and country of birth of your spouse, and a photograph of your spouse meeting the same technical specifications as your photo.

-Failure to list your eligible spouse or, listing someone who is not your spouse, will make you ineligible as the Diversity Visa principal applicant and your spouse and children will also be ineligible as Diversity Visa derivative applicants.
+Failure to list your eligible spouse or, listing someone who is not your spouse, will make you ineligible as the DV principal applicant and your spouse and children ineligible as DV derivative applicants.
 You must list your spouse even if you currently are separated from him/her, unless you are legally separated.
 Legal separation is an arrangement when a couple remain married but live apart, following a court order.
-If you and your spouse are legally separated, your spouse will not be able to immigrate with you through the Diversity Visa program.
+If you and your spouse are legally separated, your spouse will not be able to immigrate with you through the DV program.
 You will not be penalized if you choose to enter the name of a spouse from whom you are legally separated.
-If you are not legally separated by a court order, you must include your spouse even if you plan to be divorced before you apply for the Diversity Visa.
-Failure to list your eligible spouse will make you ineligible for a DV.
+If you are not legally separated by a court order, you must include your spouse even if you plan to be divorced before you apply for the Diversity Visa or your spouse does not intend to immigrate.